Choosing a crematorium

 For most people, having enough time to have a private and uninterrupted moment to remember a loved one is the most important factor in a funeral service.
-A report published by Dignity identified six criteria for crematoria that will give you the information needed to make an informed choice when organising a cremation.
+A report published in 2018 by Dignity identified six criteria for crematoria that will give you the information needed to make an informed choice when organising a cremation.

-The report compared 293 crematoria in the UK.
+In May 2019, Dignity collected information for 298 UK crematoria.
 Our crematorium comparison tool below will help you search for crematoria and compare them on the standard time slot provided, the overall cost and the price per minute.
 The additional information provided will establish whether a location you are considering allows you to personalise the service with music or videos, make sure there is enough seating capacity for everyone who wishes to attend, and whether or not you could have a service in the evening or at weekends.